 By taking advantage of the availability of some US$ 5,000 from the United Nations Development Programme (UNDP) 2010 budget, and the availability of experienced BTO- approved ringers Phil Round (PDR), Andy Pierce (AP) and Nick Dymond (ND) to demonstrate techniques and train participants, it was possible to organise a training course for a number of young Bangladeshi ornithologists in catching and ringing with a specific emphasis on shorebirds.

-Although the prime target of the project is to aim to ring and flag Spoon-billed Sandpipers, Eurynorhynchus pygmeus, the Bangladesh Bird Club team will be able to participate in other shorebird projects.
+Although the prime target of the project was to aim to ring and flag Spoon-billed Sandpipers, Eurynorhynchus pygmeus, the Bangladesh Bird Club team will be able to participate in other shorebird projects.
 The training was arranged to take place on Sonadia island where Spoon-billed Sandpipers were observed in spring 2010.
 A budget of US$10,000, which included cost of flights for PDR and AP from Bangkok (ND generously paid his own fare from UK) and rings suitable for target species, was drawn up.
-OBC has joined with UNDP to fund this project, our contribution being US$5,000.
+OBC joined with UNDP to fund this project, our contribution being US$5,000.